-Regardless of your credit score and whether it has a CCJ recorded, like other applicants an affordability assessment will be completed on you.
-This to determine the mortgage rate amount and the interest rate you will be offered.
+Regardless of your credit score and whether it has a CCJ recorded, getting a mortgage with a CJJ is just like any other applicants and an affordability assessment will be completed on you.
+This is to determine the mortgage rate amount and the interest rate you will be offered.

 If you have a CCJ on your credit report, this might result in you being assessed in a different way.
 Typically, those with a CCJ will not be able to borrow as much as those with a clean credit file and the associated costs will be higher e.g. interest and admin fees.
 This is even more applicable to those with unpaid or recent CCJs.

 It is not all bad news though.
 You could still get a great mortgage deal with or without a CCJ.
 Mortgageable can help find you and compare mortgages for CCJs and defaults with our network of lenders.
 Thankfully, there are still mortgage lenders that accept CCJs.

 Note: Are you looking for commercial property but have a bad credit history?
 Bad credit commercial mortgages may be an option for you.

 You can still get a mortgage with defaults on your credit file.
 A specialist lender may be able to find you a deal that fits your circumstances, as long as you match their criteria in other areas, such as income, affordability, and other credit issues.